Top 10 Mott The Hoople Songs

 Photo: By Columbia Records (Billboard, page 5, 29 June 1974) [Public domain], via Wikimedia Commons

-The albums that Mott the Hoople were releasing were not selling well even though the band had developed a loyal cult following.
-Tours were canceled and it looked like the band was about to break up.
-David Bowie was a fan and offered them a few songs of his.
+The albums that Mott the Hoople were releasing were not selling well, even though the band had developed a loyal cult following.
+Tours were canceled, and it looked like the band was about to break up.
+David Bowie was a fan and offered them a few of his songs.
 One of those songs was a new tune he had written called “All The Young Dudes.”
 Mott The Hoople released the song as a single and it sold incredibly well.
 The band then released an album under the same name, which became very successful.
 David Bowie had saved the band.

 Mott The Hoople released their next album, Mott, in 1973, which also sold well.
-In 1974, Mott The Hoople released The Hoople, a record in which every song was written by Ian Hunter.
+In 1974, Mott The Hoople released The Hoople, a record in which Ian Hunter wrote every song.
 The Hoople would serve as the last Mott The Hoople album to feature Ian Hunter.
 After Ian Hunter left the band, the group continued with a new lineup and changed its name to just Mott.

 Our Top 10 Mott The Hoople Songs list looks at the years the band recorded with Ian Hunter as band leader, chief songwriter, and lead vocalist.
 For those of you who may have never heard of Mott The Hoople, we think you will quickly fall for this great rock and roll band.